-To put things in perspective, posted below is the excerpt from the Manila Bulletin news report.
+To put things in perspective, posted below is an excerpt from the GMA news article.
 Some parts in boldface…

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.

 Thank you for reading.
-If you find this article engaging, please click the like button below and also please consider sharing this article to others.
+If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
-Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram at https://www.instagram.com/authorcarlocarrasco/
+Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram athttps://www.instagram.com/authorcarlocarrasco